gabeg805/mocw/README.md

 Potential Problems
 ==================

-- If you are receiving an incorrect file path error, check the ".config" files in the "config" directory and verify that the paths and playlists are correct.
+- If you are receiving an incorrect file path error, check the ".cfg" files in the "config" directory and verify that the paths and playlists are correct.